I apply to join Usdaw. As a member of Usdaw I undertake to abide by the rules and regulations of the Union and to pay contributions regularly.

 By applying to join Usdaw online I (the applicant) am confirming that I am the owner of the specified bank account.
-I (the applicant) consent that Usdaw may undertake a search with Experian for the purposes of verifying my identity.
-To do so Experian may check the details I supply against any particulars on any database (public or otherwise) to which they have access.
-They may also use my details in the future to assist other companies for verification purposes.
-A record of the search will be retained.
+Usdaw’s online join facility will undertake a search with Experian for the purposes of verifying your identity in order to comply with the Union’s legal obligation under BACs processing.
+Experian may check the details you supply against any particulars on any database (public or otherwise) to which they have access.
+A specific (non-credit) footprint is left by Experian and a record of the search will be retained.
+You can view Experian’s Identity and Fraud Information notice here

 - This Guarantee is offered by all banks and building societies that accept instructions to pay Direct Debits.